Jerry-Sun/jerry-sun.github.io/_posts/2022-02-21-tipping-culture-output.md

 From a high level view, I could also make the argument housekeepers "do" more than waiters.
 How much time is needed to fully clean a room?
 How much time is needed in total to wait a table?
 Cleaning a room is a lot of work; so is serving customers at a restaurant but at least in my opinion, it's not the same work.

-At the end of the day, tipping is supplementary to what people make through their jobs.
-But as I went about my morning, I couldn't help but question what I saw.
+As I went about my morning, I couldn't help but question what I saw.